armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

                 version: &version 0.2.1
    {{< /prism>}}

+If you don't use Kustomize, you should manually patch your `SpinSvc` config with the entries in the sample manifest.

 <details><summary>Show the manifest</summary>
 {{< github repo="armory/spinnaker-kustomize-patches" file="/armory/patch-policy-engine-plugin.yml" lang="yaml" options="" >}}
 </details>

-#### Optional settings
-##### Timeout settings
+#### Timeout settings

 You can configure the amount of time that the Policy Engine waits for a response from your OPA server.
 If you have network or latency issues, increasing the timeout can make Policy Engine more resilient.
 Use `spec.spinnakerConfig.profiles.spinnaker.armory.policyEngine.opa.timeoutSeconds` to set the timeout in seconds.
 The default timeout is 10 seconds if you omit the config.

-##### JSON validation

-You can configure strict JSON validation as a boolean in `spec.spinnakerConfig.profiles.dinghy.jsonValidationDisabled`:

-{{< prism lang="yaml" >}}
-spec:
-  spinnakerConfig:
-    profiles:
-      dinghy:
-        jsonValidationDisabled: <boolean>
-{{< /prism >}}

-The config is optional.
-If omitted, strict validation is on by default.
-When strict validation is on, existing pipelines may fail if any JSON is invalid.

 ### Spinnaker services local files

 {{% alert title="Warning" color="warning" %}}
 The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
 To avoid each service restarting and downloading the plugin, do not add the plugin using Halyard.
-Instead, configure the plugin in the service’s local file.
+Instead, configure the plugin in the service’s local profile.
 {{% /alert %}}

 The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
-You must create or update the extended service's local file in the same directory as the other Halyard configuration files.
+You must create or update the extended service's local profile in the same directory as the other Halyard configuration files.
 This is usually `~/.hal/default/profiles` on the machine where Halyard is running.

 1. Add the following to `gate-local.yml`, `orca-local.yml`, `front50-local.yml`, and `clouddriver.yml`: